nxskok/pasias/docs/11-tidying-and-selecting-data.md

 This time I said "columns blue through green".
 Either way works for either.

-Reminder for `gather`: what makes the columns different (they're different colours), what makes them the same (they're all growth rates), which columns to gather together (all the colour ones).
+Reminder for `gather`: first, what makes the columns different (they're different colours), then what makes them the same (they're all growth rates), and finally which columns to gather together (all the colour ones).
 I had to have a trick for remembering this, which I no longer need with `pivot_longer` (since I give the inputs names, and I can remember which is which).

 Since the column `plant` was never mentioned, this gets repeated as necessary, so now it denotes "plant within colour group",